 We will also share your personal data with CRAs and other companies for fraud prevention.
 We will continue to exchange information about you with CRAs while you have a relationship with us.
 We will also inform the CRAs about your settled accounts.
 If you borrow and do not repay in full and on time, CRAs will record the outstanding debt.
 This information may be supplied to other organisations by CRAs.
 When CRAs receive a search from us they will place a search footprint on your credit file that may be seen by other lenders.

-We may make periodic searches of our records that we hold about you, CRAs and fraud prevention agencies to manage your account with us and to take decisions about credit, including whether to make credit available or to extend existing credit arrangements.
-These searches will not be available to other lenders for credit assessment purposes.
+We may make periodic searches of the records we hold about you and those held by CRAs and fraud prevention agencies and may request additional information from you to help manage your account with us and to take decisions about credit, including whether to make credit available or to extend existing credit arrangements.
+These searches and any additional information you provide to us will not be available to other lenders for credit assessment purposes.

 We, CRAs and fraud prevention agencies may also use the credit records for statistical analysis about credit, insurance and fraud generally.
 This is not personal data but is aggregated for the purpose of trend analysis, managing debt and fraud prevention.